llyxanda/todo_app/README.md

-##
-Node Todo App
+# Node Todo App

-##
-Description
+## Description

-Check out the sample project at http://tapwash.com **We want you to create something similiar that can:**
+Check out the sample project at http://tapwash.com if you haven't already

+**We want you to create something similiar that can:**
 * Display Todos
 * Add Todos
 * Delete Specific Todos